Pranav9594/TO-DO-LIST/README.md

 ## Browser Support

-This application works in all modern browsers that support ES6+ features:
+This application works in all modern browsers that support ES6+ features

 - Chrome (latest)
 - Firefox (latest)